ctruett/rawContactSheetGenerator/README.md

 - Contact sheets: `cs/IMG_1234_cs.jpg`
 - 2000px exports: `cs/IMG_1234.jpg` (with `--export`)
 - Frame-numbered: `cs/001_cs.jpg`, `cs/001.jpg` (with `--rename`)

+### PNG Contact Sheet Output
+When using `--png`, a single contact sheet is generated:
+- **contact-sheet.png**: Single image with all frames arranged in optimal grid layout
+- **Black background** with filename and date overlays on each frame
+- **Saved directly in source directory** for easy access
+- **Automatic grid sizing**: 1×1 to 5×5+ grids based on number of images

 ### HTML Gallery Output
 When using `--html`, files are organized in date-gallery folders: